-Granular weed and feed preparations usually consist of fertilizer granules impregnated with an herbicide.
-Ready-to-use liquid weed and feed preparations contain a mixture of fertilizer and herbicide.
-Weed and feed products that attach to a garden hose usually contain a concentrated liquid mixture of fertilizer and herbicide that blends with the water coming through your hose.
-Apply weed and feed mixtures only in the early spring and early summer.
+Granular weed-and-feed preparations usually consist of fertilizer granules impregnated with an herbicide.
+Ready-to-use liquid weed-and-feed preparations contain a mixture of fertilizer and herbicide.
+Weed-and-feed products that attach to a garden hose usually contain a concentrated liquid mixture of fertilizer and herbicide that blends with the water coming through your hose.
+Apply weed-and-feed mixtures only in the early spring and early summer.

-Most homeowners buy weed and feed preparations for the sake of convenience.
+Most homeowners buy weed-and-feed preparations for the sake of convenience.
 In a single application, the compounds nurture the grass with vital nutrients to make it grow thick and green, and poison the weeds to make them wither and die.
-Although weed and feed compounds are often more expensive than fertilizer alone, the convenience may be worth the price to a busy homeowner.
+Although weed-and-feed compounds are often more expensive than fertilizer alone, the convenience may be worth the price to a busy homeowner.

 Often, weed control and fertilizer need to be applied at different times.
-Weed and feed preparations may not be completely effective if the weeds they control have not yet germinated, unless the herbicide is a pre-emergent formula.
-Apply pre-emergents from February to March to prevent weeds from germinating.
-Some weed and feed compounds contain 2,4-D, an herbicide that can kill St. Augustine grass.
+Weed-and-feed preparations may not be completely effective if the weeds they control have not yet germinated, unless the herbicide is a pre-emergent formula.
+Apply pre-emergents from February to March to prevent summer weeds from germinating.
+Some weed-and-feed compounds contain 2,4-D, an herbicide that can kill St. Augustine grass.

-Always read the product label to be sure the weed and feed compound is safe to use on St. Augustine grass.
+Always read the product label to be sure the weed-and-feed compound is safe to use on St. Augustine grass, which may be damaged by some products.
 The label also provides valuable information on how much material to apply using various application methods, chemical analysis so you will know what nutrients your lawn will receive and a list of weed types the herbicide in the fertilizer will control.